 Very few companies price their SaaS product(s) well.

-There's lots of explanations for this, from expert consultants who are used to selling commodities using a formula to determine the "ideal" price, through to founders setting a price once based on what they think feels right, and never updating it.
+There's lots of explanations for this, from finance experts who are used to selling commodities using a formula to determine the "ideal" price, through to founders setting a price once based on what they think feels right, and never updating it.

-If you want to price your product in the most profitable way possible, you need to think about pricing as the activity it is: a marketing one.
+If you want to price your product in the most profitable way possible, you need to think about pricing primarily as a function of marketing.

 If you're looking for a simple answer to this question, or want a formula for coming up with the perfect price, you've come to the wrong place, and you're going to come up with the wrong price.
 If after reading this post you're still thinking in those terms, I've clearly failed you.